appseconnect/docs/_posts/Deployment/Enviornment Management/2018-11-20-Environment-Management.md

 Steps:

-1) Login to Portal
+1) Login to Portal.
 2) Go to your Project
 3) Go to Manage > Environments
 4) Select the environment which you want to delete from listing
 5)	Click on Delete

 ![Enviornment9](/staticfiles/deployment/media/RevampedEnv/Enviornment9.png)